denten-books/plain-text/main.md

-1978 as ISO/TC97/Sc17/N46 and adopted by the International Organization for Standardization in 1984, as ISO 7498) describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@ncs].
-Between these two, moving down from the Application layer, the OSI specifies:
+1978 as ISO/TC97/Sc17/N46 and adopted by the International Organization for Standardization in 1984, as ISO 7498) describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995;

-- Presentation Layer, whose job it is to provide "independence to application processes from differences in data representation [@day]," in a way that "preserves meaning, while resolving syntax differences" [@miller, 285].
+@ncs_national_1988; @ncs_open_1981].
+The OSI model layers include the Presentation Layer, Session Layer, Data Link Layer, Transport Layer, Network Layer, Data Link Layer [@day_osi_1983; @day_revised_1995; @miller_iso_1981,
-- Session Layer, Data Link Layer, N.
+@ncs_open_1981, @piatkowski_iso-ansi_1980].

-- Transport Layer,
+These are the same layers that Alexander Galloway unites in a system of what he calls decentralized and distributed control [@galloway_protocol_2006, 28-54].
-- Network Layer
+It is distributed to be sure, although to what extent decentralized, is a matter of some debate.
+Like a good soldier, each device in the pictured network internalizes dozens if not hundreds of protocols that enable to system as a whole to function seamlessly (in the way for example your machine can at one moment connect to one wireless access point, and at another moment be tethered to an Ethernet cable with minimal loss of connectivity from the user's point of view).
+Yet, these protocols are also strongly centralized, in the sense of legislated by an international governing body (the International Organization for Standardization in case of OSI and the Internet Engineering Task Force in the case of TCP/IP) and subject to the usual political pitfalls of pan-global consortia.
+Whatever the case may be, the subject exists outside, on the periphery of the network.
+The flows of power and control are obscured by surface representations at the application layer.

-- Data Link Layer
+![Structure of an OSI node and an example network.
+From

-[@day, @miller, @ncs, @pietcowski] Get diagrams fom pietcowski.
-Quote Galloway here.
+@piatkowski_iso-ansi_1980, 114-15.](images/osi.png]

 Automated discourse gained opacity and depth in several stages: first, by extending into removable storage medium, dmagnetic tape, and finally, behind